Introduction

 Can I use an extension cord to connect my generator to my home?

-No—use a transfer switch instead to ensure safe and proper connection to your home’s electrical system.
+A transfer switch is the safe and proper way to connect your generator to your home’s electrical system.

 What maintenance should I perform on my generator after installation?

-Yes, regularly check the oil level, clean or replace the air filter, and run the generator monthly to ensure it remains in good working condition.
+Regularly check the oil level, clean or replace the air filter, and run the generator monthly to keep it in good working order.

 How can I protect my generator from theft or vandalism?

-Yes, consider using a lockable enclosure or installing security cameras in the area where the generator is located to deter theft.
+Using a lockable enclosure or installing security cameras in the area can help deter theft and vandalism.

 What should I do if my generator emits unusual noises or smells?

-Yes, turn off the generator immediately and consult the user manual or a professional technician to diagnose and resolve the issue.
+Turn off the generator right away and refer to the user manual or contact a professional technician for help in diagnosing the issue.